jana-pocuch/Performing-Robots/midtermProject/journal.md

 However, because the exported code uses delays (which causes problems to rest of the code), I decided to go for a different idea using the Adafruit Neomatrix library, which enable you to input flowing test.
 I played with the function that distorts the text (NEO_MATRIX_ZIGZAG) and I spelled out the words "Searching" and "Give up" in two sequnces.

-In terms of physical construction problems, I struggled with fixating the neopixel in a 90 degreee.
+In terms of physical construction problems, I struggled with fixating the neopixel in a 90 degreee angle, but this is the solut

 Servo